 17

-Each element in docs is one page.
-Access content and metadata via docs[0].page_content and docs[0].metadata.
+Here, we can see 17 pages loaded.
+Each element in docs is one page, and we read the content and metadata through docs[0].page_content and docs[0].metadata.

 Loading All PDFs in a Directory

-Walk the rag-dataset/ folder and load every .pdf file into a single flat list:
+Now, we walk the rag-dataset/ folder and load every .pdf file into one flat list:

 import os